• Skip to primary navigation

 Red lentils with Spinach or Kale

 We love to add leafy greens to lentils.
 They add good nutrition and help to make the dal a well-rounded meal.
-Chop spinach or kale and stir into the lentils are pressure cooking.
+Chop spinach or kale and stir into the lentils after pressure cooking.
 Let the dal rest for 5 minutes until the greens become tender.
 Here is my Spinach Dal recipe with Toor Dal (yellow lentils).

 How to serve Red Lentils?

 These Red Lentils (Masoor Dal) pair perfectly with basmati rice.
-You can also pair with quinoa or cauliflower rice.
+You can also pair it with quinoa or cauliflower rice.

 Sometimes we also like to add a bit of tempering on the dal when serving.
 This is the red color oil (or ghee) along with sautéed garlic you see on the top of the bowl of dal in the pics.